 No guide to China would be complete without a fulsome mention of Confucius.
 He is believed to have lived in the Warring States period of the Zhou dynasty.
 Every town used to have its temple with red walls dedicated to Confucius 孔庙 kǒng miào or 文庙 wén miào.

-Born at Qufu in Shandong Province he traveled widely among the kingdoms offering advice to rulers who all refused his help and gathering a dedicated band of disciples.
-It was his followers who had more impact, some took up appointments and promulgated his views of sound government.
+Born at Qufu in Shandong Province he traveled widely among the kingdoms offering advice to rulers who all refused his help but gathered a dedicated band of disciples.
+It was his followers who had more impact, some took up appointments and promulgated his views of wise governance.
 Confucianism is not a religion in the same sense that Islam and Christianity are; but Confucius is revered far more than just an ordinary philosopher such as Socrates ➚.
 This reverence is due in part to the fact that he managed to live up to his own strict principles.

 His name in Chinese is 孔子 kǒng zǐ or 孔夫子 kǒng fū zǐ meaning “Master Kong”.
 As with many Chinese names the English version Confucius has evolved from the Wade-Giles system of writing his name phonetically with English sounds.
 Kong is the family name and his descendents (now at the 83rd generation) still live at his home town of Qufu and claim the longest documented family tree in the world.
 Every year his birthday on 23rd August is honored as a minor national festival.